 Is there a trailer for Avatar 3?

 Yes!
 The action-packed first trailer for the film arrived in July 2025 – five months ahead of releasee – and contains plenty of the visual splendour we've come to expect from Cameron.
-You can check it out below:
+A second trailer then followed in September, which you can watch below.

 Avatar: Fire and Ash is set for release on Friday 19th December 2025.